top of page

 Welcome!

-We developed a research program led by communities to gather non-invasive samples from polar bears using hair snares and camera trap sampling stations.
-So far, this work has provided needed insights into polar bear genetics and distribution.
-We are currently working on questions related to polar bear distribution, genetics, diet, and latitudinal differences between subpopulations.
+We are developing a research program led by northern communities to gather non-invasive polar bear samples using hair snares and camera trap sampling stations.
+We are currently working on questions related to polar bear distribution, genetics, diet, and latitudinal differences between subpopulations and, by working closely with wildlife management organizations and governments, this work has provided insights that contribute to regional decision making.

-Addressing the lack of community leadership and involvement in polar bear research is one of our main objectives and we have since partnered with territorial and regional governments to launch this program in 11 more communities across the Arctic.
+Supporting community leadership in polar bear field research is one of our main objectives and we have partnered with territorial and regional governments to launch projects in 15 communities across the Arctic and Subarctic.

 Our "Projects" page has more information about each of the places we are working and upcoming opportunities for students.
 Please reach out if you have any questions!